Taught course

 Entry requirements

-To be eligible to apply for the Online MSc in Mental Health, you will need to have obtained (or be predicted to obtain) an upper second class degree or equivalent in a related discipline from a UK university or an equivalent qualification from a recognised institution.
-Related disciplines include:
+To be eligible to apply for the Online MSc Mental Health, you will need to have obtained (or be predicted to obtain) at least an upper second-class degree or postgraduate diploma in Psychology or a related discipline from a UK university OR an equivalent qualification from a recognised institution.

 Months of entry